Parking concerns front and center in Keene 'parklet' discussion

 The PLD Committee considered Wednesday whether it would be appropriate to codify the staff-developed standards as an ordinance.
 But Councilor Philip Jones raised concerns that doing so would invite more people to seek licenses for building parklets.

-Residents of Keene and other nearby communities who participated in the Zoom meeting were divided on Machina's request.
-Georgia Cassimatis, a Gilsum resident who said she spends a lot of time in Keene, said she's never had a problem with parking downtown and that parklets are just the sort of thing downtown needs to attract a younger crowd.
+Residents of Keene and other nearby communities who participated in the Zoom meeting were divided on Machina’s request.
+Georgia Cassimatis, a Gilsum resident who owns 17ROX — a downtown Keene arts venue that rents affordable studio space to local artists — said she’s never had a problem with parking downtown and that parklets are just the sort of thing the area needs to attract a younger crowd.

 “We are coming out of COVID, our downtown businesses very much need our peak spring, summer, early fall seasons to attract not only residents in the area, but the Monadnock Region [and] out of state,” she said.
 “We really need that for our economy.”